Skip to main content

 Best for: SMB event marketers who want CRM-ready data and can wait for enrichment.

-4. iCapture – Best If You’re Already in the Cvent Ecosystem
+iCapture — Best Conference Lead Capture App for the Cvent Ecosystem

 iCapture (now owned by Cvent as of January 2024) is an enterprise lead capture solution that plugs into Cvent’s event management platform.
 It offers badge scanning and business card capture.